Multilevel functional distributional models with application to continuous glucose monitoring in diabetes clinical trials: Discussion

 \section{Discussion}

-This paper introduces a novel approach to analyze wearable data within the context of clinical trials.
-Our method leverages distributional representations and employs a multilevel functional regression model for distributions.
-We contend that this type of data structures will continue to increase in the future and that theer will be increased interest in: (1) summarizing high-dimensional functional data as distributions; and (2) modeling the known multilevel or longitudinal data structure of the resulting distributions.
+This paper introduces a novel approach to analyse CGM data within the context of clinical trials.
+Our method leverages distributional representations of CGM data and accounts for the within-person correlation of quantile functions using a multilevel functional regression model for distributions.
+We expect that this data type will become increasingly common in practice and there will be increased need for methods described in this paper.
 In this paper we focused on the quantile function of glucose profiles derived from Continuous Glucose Monitoring (CGM) technology.
+However, similar data structures and solutions will appear in various other scenarios where there is a need to summarize high-dimensional functional data as distributions and account for the known, multilevel or longitudinal structure of the resulting distributions.

-Our methods are complementary to the multilevel functional methodology proposed by \cite{gaynanova2022modeling} and \cite{https://doi.org/10.1111/biom.13878}.
-However, these methods focused on analyzing glucose fluctuations from sleep onset, a period of the day that is not subject to food intake and physical activity.
+Our methods are complementary to the multilevel functional methodology proposed by \citep{gaynanova2022modeling,https://doi.org/10.1111/biom.13878,matabuena2024multilevel}.
+Indeed, these methods focused on analysing glucose fluctuations from sleep onset, a period of the day that is not subject to food intake and physical activity.
 Therefore, these methods cannot be directly extended to CGM during the day because of the heterogeneity of the various events that influence CGM measurements.
 For these reasons we replaced the CGM time series over multiple weeks with the distribution of the CGM measurements over that period.
-The downside is that we loose the time-dependence within the four week period, but we gain in interpretability of the CGM measurements during real-life, free-living conditions.
+The downside is that we lose the time-dependence within the four week period, but we gain in interpretability of the CGM measurements during the entire duration of the day.